BottleRocketStudios/iOS-SessionTools/README.md

 ##### 2. Create a `KeychainContainerConfig` supplied with a `keychainName`.

-The default container configuration uses an unmanaged keychain.
-This means you will be responsible for removing this session when you're finished.
+The default container configuration uses an unmanaged keychain container.
+This means the framework will make no attempt to remove the session's data on your behalf and you will be responsible for removing this session's data by calling `Session.deleteItem()` when needed.
+Because of differences between OS versions, we cannot make any guarantees on how long the data will persist in the keychain beyond the current install.
+For more discussion, see [below.](#keychainDiscussion)

 ``` swift
 let config = KeychainContainerConfig(keychainName: "your.keychain.name")
 ```

-If you only want the session to hang around for the current installation, change the lifecycle to `KeychainLifecycle.currentInstall()` and pass in an installation identifier.
-This identifier should remain stable between installations.
+If you only want the session's data to persist for the current installation, instantiate your `KeychainContainerConfig` with lifecycle `KeychainLifecycle.currentInstall()` and pass in an installation identifier.
+This identifier should remain stable for the current installation but change between installations.

+This installation indentifier is prepended to the keychain name before running keychain operations.
+Because the identifier changes between installations the previous key will no longer match.
+You could theoretically still get that key back if you reuse a previous installation identifier, but because of differences between OS versions, we cannot make any guarantees on how long the data will persist in the keychain beyond the current install.
+For more discussion, see [below.](#keychainDiscussion)

 ``` swift
 let managedConfig = KeychainContainerConfig(keychainName: "com.app.name", lifecycle: .currentInstall(identifier: installationIdentifier))